boucaron/randomstuff/LLM/macbook-air-m4-local-llm-benchmark-july-2026.md

 * **LFM 8B A1B** demonstrates how efficient MoE models can be, sustaining more than 60 tok/s.
 * **Prism Bonsai 27B** fits comfortably within memory limits, but it is too slow to be usable with about 10 to 6 tok/s.
 * **Qwen 3 Coder 30B A3B Instruct** was one of the fastest large models tested, combining high throughput (~37 tok/s) with strong coding-oriented behavior and low verbosity.
+* **Qwen 3.6 35B A3B** (set in instruct mode) is very fast too, it has a bit more knowledge than Qwen 3 Coder or Gemma 4 26B, and it delivers about 27 tok/s despite being the biggest.
+Its output is a bit more verbose than Qwen 3 Coder.
 * Quantized KV cache saves 2–3 GB of memory but slightly reduced throughput in these tests.

 Reported memory usage refers to total system memory consumption, including background applications such as VS Code, Terminal, Google Chrome (with a few tabs), and Safari.